 We, along with all other businesses, will continue to seek guidance from the Government each day so we can prepare for any further developments.
 Please be clear that every effort is being made by Capital to prevent the spread of COVID-19.

 We already have in place the necessary systems to enable as many of our team as possible to work remotely.
-Our Head Office has now closed and our staff are currently working remotely.
+Our Head Office is partially open and our staff are currently either working from the office or working remotely.
+When working remotely, our team have full access to all our IT systems – as though they were sat at their desk in our office.
 We have provided the necessary tools and technology to enable staff to continue working as normal and continue to communicate effectively with clients and each other.
-When working remotely, our team have full access to all our IT systems – as though they were sat at their desk in our office.

 Please either ring employees on their Capital mobiles, send emails (employee email addresses can be found on the People page on this website) or email firstname.lastname@example.org and someone will respond and direct you accordingly.